mmistakes/minimal-mistakes/_docs/05-configuration.md

 `site.locale` is used to declare the primary language for each web page within the site.

-*Example:* `locale: "en-US"` sets the `lang` attribute for the site to *United States* flavor of English, while `en-GB` would be for the `United Kingdom` style of English.
+*Example:* `locale: "en-US"` sets the `lang` attribute for the site to the *United States* flavor of English, while `en-GB` would be for the `United Kingdom` style of English.
 Country codes are optional and the shorter `locale: "en"` is also acceptable.
 To find your language and country codes check this [reference table](https://msdn.microsoft.com/en-us/library/ee825488(v=cs.20).aspx).

-Properly setting the locale is important for associating localized text found in the **UI Text** data file.
+Properly setting the locale is important for associating localized text found in the [**UI Text**]({{ base_path }}/docs/ui-text/) data file.
 For more information on that see below.

 ### Site Title

 The name of your site.
-Is used throughout the theme in places like masthead and `<title>` tags.
+Is used throughout the theme in places like the site masthead and `<title>` tags.

 *Example:* `title: "My Awesome Site"`

-You also have the option of customizing the character used in SEO-friendly page titles.
+You also have the option of customizing the separation character used in SEO-friendly page titles.

 *Example:* `title_separator: "|"` would produce page titles like `Sample Page | My Awesome Site`.

 ### Site Name

 Used to assign a site author.
-Don't worry, you can assign different authors on specific posts, pages, or collections if you desire.
+Don't worry, you can override the site author with different ones on specific posts, pages, or collection documents.

 *Example:* `name: "Michael Rose"`.